Office for Disability and Access

 2. Log in using your ObieID and password.

-4. If you want to permit ODA staff to speak with anyone other than you, complete the Information Release Consent/Family Release.
-See our policy on Information Release Consent/Family Release.
+4. If you wish to allow ODA staff to speak with anyone other than you about your accommodations, complete the Information Release Consent form.
+See our policy on Release of Information.

 5. Scroll down the page to the Search for a Course section.
 If you do not see one or more of your courses, please email the Office for Disability & Access.